 Juan Gabriel Biography (Wikipedia)

-Alberto Aguilera Valadez (January 7, 1950 – August 28, 2016), better known by his stage name Juan Gabriel, was a Mexican singer, songwriter and actor.
+Alberto Aguilera Valadez (January 7, 1950 – August 28, 2016), known professionally as Juan Gabriel ( (listen)), was a Mexican singer, songwriter and actor.
 Colloquially nicknamed as Juanga and El Divo de Juárez, Gabriel was known for his flamboyant style, which broke barriers within the Latin music market.
 Widely considered one of the best and most prolific Mexican composers and singers of all time, he has been called a pop icon.